jtl-software/connector-documentation/plugins/example.rst

 In our example the :code:`ProductListener` class is located in a separated folder for listeners.
 As defined in our :code:`bootstrap.php` the :code:`onProductAfterPushAction` method will be called by the dispatcher after the product push.

-The passed parameter contains an event. via a getter method you have access to the main entity of the event.
+The passed parameter contains an event.
+Via a getter method you have access to the main entity of the event.
 In this case :code:`$event->getProduct()` returns the object.
 It can be modified in a before event or used like in this example in an after event.

 .. code-block:: php